cadet/CADET-Core/README.rst

 Copyright (C) 2008-present: The CADET-Core Authors (see `AUTHORS.md <https://github.com/cadet/cadet-core/blob/master/AUTHORS.md>`_).

+As of 24th June 2024, newly added files are licensed under the GNU AGPL v3.0-or-later.

+Files existing in the repository before 24th June 2024 remain licensed under the GNU GPL v3.0-or-later unless their file header states otherwise.

+When a file contains an SPDX license identifier, that identifier governs the license for that file.

+This repository contains files licensed under both the GNU General Public License (GPL) and the GNU Affero General Public License (AGPL), as described above.

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version (see `LICENSE.txt <https://github.com/cadet/cadet-core/blob/master/LICENSE.txt>`_).
+You may redistribute and/or modify each file under the terms of the license that applies to that file, i.e. either the GNU GPL or the GNU AGPL as published by the Free Software Foundation, either version 3 of the applicable license, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;
+without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the applicable license for more details.

-You should have received a copy of the GNU General Public License along with this program, see below.
+You should have received a copy of the applicable license along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 Except as contained in this notice, the name of a copyright holder shall not be used in advertising